Hedrum Church: Building

 The church underwent restoration in the 1920s.
-At that time, the exterior plaster was removed so that the stonework was exposed, and the sacristy was built on the north side of the chancel.
+A new sacristy was built on the north side of the choir (previously there had been a sacristy at the south portal, but this was torn down).
+Also, the white plaster on the stone walls was removed, so that the stonework was all exposed.

 Inventory

-The altar was given to the church by Peder Tøgersen and Hilvig Mickelsdatter in 1664.
+The altarpiece was given to the church by Peder Tøgersen and Hilvig Mickelsdatter in 1664.
 There are two female figures carved on either side of inner part of the pediment; the one on the left represents Temperance, and the one on the right Wisdom.
 They are flanked by Saint Peter holding a key and Saint John holding a chalice.
-The painting in the center shows the resurrection.
+The painting in the center shows the Resurrection of Jesus.

 There are many gravestones with coats of arms covering large parts of the floor in the church.
 The church's gravestones are registered with the Genealogy Society of Norway (DIS-Norge, Slekt og Data).
 There is an Iron Age burial ground near the church.